mattias800/ai-nes-gpt5/README.md

 Licensing and ROM policy
 - Do not commit commercial game ROMs.
 Use publicly redistributable test ROMs only, or point tests to local paths via environment variables.
 - The code in this repository is provided under an open-source license (see LICENSE if present).
 ROMs remain the property of their respective rights holders.

+Known limitations
+- MMC3: a few edge-case timing bugs remain (documented in tests); accuracy work is ongoing
+- Browser host: latency/tearing tradeoffs are configurable at runtime (see `fastdraw`, `fill`, `lowlat`) and may need per-device tuning
+- Audio: the harness prioritizes zero dropouts; for the lowest-possible latency, reduce `fill` and enable `fastdraw`, balancing against underrun risk

+Authorship & provenance
+- Authors: gpt-5 (high reasoning), opus 4, Cursor Auto
+- Provenance: no human has written a line of code in this repository; development, refactors, and harness tuning were performed autonomously by AI tools
+- Workflow: changes land via diffs with automated local verification; tests are the source of truth

 Acknowledgements
 - The NES community and docs (e.g., nesdev wiki) for public information on hardware behavior, timing, and mappers.